truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 The SMB share mount does not include ACL protections at this time.
 Permissions are currently limited to the permissions of the user that mounted the share.
-Alternate data streams (metadata), finder colors tags, previews, resource forks, and MacOS metadata is stripped from the share along with filesystem permissions, but this functionality is undergoing active development and implementation planned for a future TrueNAS SCALE release.
+Alternate data streams (metadata), finder colors tags, previews, resource forks, and MacOS metadata are stripped from the share along with filesystem permissions, but this functionality is undergoing active development and implementation planned for a future TrueNAS SCALE release.

 To mount an SMB share inside the Syncthing application, select **SMB Share (Mounts a persistent volume claim to a system)** in **Type** if not mounting a dataset in the container pod.
 If mounting a dataset inside the pod and to mount an SMB share, click **Add** to the right of **Additional Storage** to add a set of select settings then select the SMB share option.

 {{< trueimage src="/images/SCALE/23.10/InstallSyncthingEnterpriseStorageAddSMBShare.png" alt="Syncthing Enterprise Add SMB Share" id="Syncthing Enterprise Add SMB Share" >}}

-Enter the server for the SMB share in **Server**, the name of the share in **Share**, then enter the username and password credentials for the SMB share.
+Enter the server for the SMB share in **Server**, the name of the share in **Share**, and then enter the username and password credentials for the SMB share.
 Determine the total size of the SMB share to mount and access via TrueNAS SCALE and Syncthing, and enter this value in **Size**.
 You can edit the size after deploying the application if you need to increase the storage volume capacity for the share.